 Any company, from ecommerce to small businesses, can use WhatsApp campaigns to build stronger customer relationships.

-Before we go into details, here’s a quick refresher about what the WhatsApp Business API is and the difference between WhatsApp and WhatsApp Business.
+Before we go into details, here’s a quick refresher about the difference between WhatsApp and WhatsApp Business.

 1. Already the most popular messaging app